playitsafe/playitsafe.github.io/source/_posts/Implement-a-countdown-timer-in-React-Hooks.md

 ```

 # Summary
-This is a real-world use case that I encountered during development and I think this would be a perfect example to learn and demonstrate the concept of useEffect hook in React.js.
+This is a use case that I encountered during development and I think this would be a perfect example to learn and demonstrate the concept of `useEffect` and `useState` hooks in React.js.
 When functional component started to take over class-based component, I firstly use the `useEffect` hook the way that I use `componentDidMount()`, `componentDidUpdate()` and `componentDidUnmount()` function.
-After a while, I started to learn that they may share most of the use cases, but the conception is different and `useEffect` hooks tends to be a much cleaner way to implement and manage a single logic at one place instead of having to use multiple lifecycle functions to trigger/subscribe/unsubscribe an event.
+After a while, I started to learn that they may share most of the use cases, but the conception is different and `useEffect` hooks tends to be a much cleaner way to implement and manage a single logic at one place instead of having to use multiple lifecycle functions to trigger/subscribe/unsubscribe side effects.

 ## References
 React docs: https://reactjs.org/docs/hooks-effect.html